Information

 onboard from the driver or conductor at the back, but it’s is

-tobacco or newspaper shops, or the Amsterdam tourist office.
-Trams run
+supermarkets, or newspaper shops, or the Amsterdam tourist office.

 until just after midnight - the last trams leave Central Station at